MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/security-features.md

 > [!NOTE]
 > There is a corner-case scenario in AppLocker where you only have **Deny** rules and constrained
-> language mode is not used to enforce the policy that allowed you to bypass the execution policy.
+> language mode is not used to enforce the policy that allows you to bypass the execution policy.
-> Beginning in PowerShell 7.2, a change was made to ensure that AppLocker rules would take
+> Beginning in PowerShell 7.2, a change was made to ensure AppLocker rules take precedence
-> precedence over a `Set-ExecutionPolicy -ExecutionPolicy Bypass` command.
+> over a `Set-ExecutionPolicy -ExecutionPolicy Bypass` command.

 For more information about AppLocker and Windows Defender Application Control (WDAC), see [Application Controls for Windows][WDAC] and